Fire and rescue services

 Be alert to possible threats, especially:

-Australian Government officials are advised only to use public transport services in Israel and the West Bank which include security screening of passengers and luggage.
-This is because of safety and security concerns and does not apply to taxis.
+Australian Government officials are advised only to use public transport services in Israel and the West Bank, which include security screening of passengers and luggage.
+This is because of safety and security concerns and doesn't apply to taxis.

-Militant and terror groups operate in regions of Egypt, Syria and Lebanon that are close to Israel.
-This makes travel close to borders with those countries dangerous.
+Militant and terror groups operate in regions of Egypt, Syria and Lebanon that are close to Israel, making travel close to borders with those countries dangerous.

-When planning your activities reconsider going to places known to be terrorist targets.
-Think about the level of security provided.
+When planning your activities, reconsider going to places known to be terrorist targets.
+Consider the level of security provided.

 To stay safe: